 Citric acid spray should find its way into the kill kit of every big game hunter.
 When it comes to bringing home the highest quality wild game meat – especially during the early season hunts – don’t forget this small item.
 It’s easy to overlook, but absolutely irreplaceable.

 As we build our kill kit for the big game seasons, we immediately think of game bags, knives and other essentials.
-In fact, for tips on building an effective kill kit, check out our previous article on that subject.
 However, how often do you remember to pack a citric acid spray?
 Have you ever used it?
 Here are a few reasons you should…

 1. It’s Naturally Anti-Microbial